Jamie956/Jamie956.github.io/frontend/angular.md

 are the primary features:

-- Generates new project scaffolding—Instead of having to create a new project from an existing project or creating all the fles yourself, the CLI will generate a full project with a basic app already started for you.
+- Generates new project scaffolding—Instead of having to create a new project from an existing project or creating all the files yourself, the CLI will generate a full project with a basic app already started for you.
 - Generates new application pieces—Need a new component?
-Easy; it can generate the fles for you.
+Easy; it can generate the files for you.
 It can generate components, services, routes, and pipes, and it also will automatically ensure they are fully wired up in the build process.
-- Manages the entire build toolchain—Because fles need to be processed before being served to the client (such as TypeScript compilation), the CLI will process your source fles and build them into an optimized version for development or production.
+- Manages the entire build toolchain—Because files need to be processed before being served to the client (such as TypeScript compilation), the CLI will process your source files and build them into an optimized version for development or production.
 - Serves a localhost development server—The CLI handles the build ﬂow and then starts a server listening on localhost so you can see the results, with a live reload feature.